 Among all of the different types of protein on the market today, whey protein has a big advantage for creating an anabolic effect because it gets absorbed the fastest into your system.

-Furthermore, a high quality whey protein isolate contains few calories compared to other protein sources along with only trace amounts of carbohydrates and fat.
+Furthermore, a high quality whey protein isolate contains fewer calories compared to other protein sources, along with only trace amounts of carbohydrates and fat.

-And to top it all off, whey protein gives you a feeling of satiety which will help to prevent anyone from over-snacking while dieting.
+And to top it all off, whey protein gives you a feeling of satiety, which will help to prevent anyone from over-snacking while trying to lean out.

 2. Greek Yogurt

-Greek yogurt has made a big hit in recent years not only because it is an excellent source of probiotics but also is surprisingly high in protein.
+Greek yogurt has made a big hit in recent years, not only because it is an excellent source of probiotics, but also because it’s surprisingly high in protein.